CtrlK

 033-architecture-diagrams

 Use when you need to generate Java project diagrams — including UML sequence diagrams, UML class diagrams, C4 model diagrams, UML state machine diagrams, and ER (Entity Relationship) diagrams — through a modular, step-based interactive process that adapts to your specific visualization needs.
-Part of the skills-for-java project
+This should trigger for requests such as Generate UML diagram; Create sequence diagram; Create class diagram; Create state machine diagram; Create C4 diagram.
+Part of cursor-rules-java project

 Quality